<> <> <> <>

 Can I drink alcohol and still lose weight?

 You bet.
 Losing weight doesn’t necessarily have to mean giving up booze entirely — it’s simply about making smarter choices about what and how much you drink.
-Here are our top tips.
+Here are our top tips for the best alcohol for weight loss.

 Choose the right booze